box/developer.box.com/content/guides/authentication/client-credentials/index.md

 how we securely identify an application's identity when obtaining an Access Token, you do not want to freely distribute a client secret.
 This includes via email, public forums and code repositories, distributed native applications, or client-side code.
-If you would like to add more secuirty mechanisms, we recommend using our standard JWT application type.
+If you would like to add more security mechanisms, we recommend using our standard JWT application type.

 </Message>